piomin/openshift-quickstart/micro-springboot/readme.md

       probes:
         enabled: true
 ```

 After application redeploy type `CTRL+S` to stop `odo watch`. \

 Go to the `Topology` view.
 Click `person-app` icon.
 Click `Add health checks`.
 Then click `Add readiness probe` and type `actuator/readiness`. \
 Analogically add a liveliness probe.
 Then click `Add` button.
 The application should be redeployed. \
 Then call the endpoint `GET \actuator\metrics` using web browser.
 See HTTP traffic metrics. \

-Finally add the following dependencies.
+Finally, add the following dependencies.
 ```xml

 ```